© Matías Capizzano

 Sailing – especially regatta sailing – is a fascinating sport that requires not only mental and physical training but also fundamental knowledge of geometry.
 The central element in sailing is always the wind, which moves the boat.

-DOWNLOAD: Download the scenes and video clips in the free documentation here: Pull or Push, click here (.pdf file).
+Download: Download the scenes in the free documentation here: Pull or Push, click here (.pdf file).